njz3/vJoyIOFeederWithFFB/README.md

 ## What is this about?

-This is an exploratory code to manage FFB game effects from a C# feeder application made with vJoy, using an IO board based on arduino to make physical effects played on Sega Model 2/3 hardware.
+This is a now stable code to manage FFB game effects from a C# feeder application made with vJoy, using an IO board based on arduino to make physical effects played on almost all arcade race cabinets with hardware ranging from Sega Model 2 up to recent PC-based cabinets.
+Some cabinets equiped with DC motors (like Midway's ones) are also supported through third-party electronics.

 This work has been done in a few weeks thanks to  other people who paved the road before me.

 In particular, this project is strongly based on the amazing work done by Shaul Eizikovich who did vJoy with support for force feedback effects.